 A woman’s body increases blood production during pregnancy to support the growing fetus.
-According to a 2014 study, total blood volume increases can range from 20% to 100% of a woman’s pre-pregnancy blood volume.
-The typical increase is about 45%.
+According to

 As the pregnancy progresses, the uterus puts increasing pressure on the large veins that return blood to the heart.
 This can cause excess fluid to pool in the lower limbs.

 To prevent swelling in the lower limbs, a woman should try to limit the amount of time she spends on her feet during the day.
 Elevating the feet when sitting can help reduce any swelling.

 The article indicates that up to 80% of pregnant women experience GERD during their pregnancy.

 Heartburn can develop at any stage of pregnancy, but it is most common during the second and third trimesters.
 This is likely due to hormonal changes and the effects of the growing uterus and fetus pressing on the stomach.

 - sitting in an upright position following a meal